sitkliph/tickets_collector_tbot/README.md

 - Add a service user in editors of Google Sheets table.
 - Fill constants in `tbot_app/google_sheets/settings.py` and `tbot_app/telegram_bot/settings.py`.
 - Create file `.env` like `.env.example`
-- Install and run Redis or use StateMemoryStorage for development

 ### 5. Run project